 Weed Wacker Injury Study Findings

-A weed wacker is designed to rotate a blade or string at high speeds which not only cuts the desired brush or grass, but also often throws stones and other objects at high rates of speed.
+A weed wacker is designed to rotate a blade or string at high speeds which not only cuts the desired brush or grass but also often can throw stones and other objects at high rates of speed.
 These thrown objects can cause property damage incidents or injuries to bystanders.
 Evaluate your work area and task and take into account the possibility of these types of incidents occurring due to thrown objects.

 Safeguards During Weed Wacker Operation